 A whopping 75% of kids and 79% of teens answered "yes" when asked whether they thought that the outcome of an election would change their lives.
 Nearly half of teens surveyed said that they believed they'd had at least some influence on their parents' choice of candidate.

 So, if you think your children are only interested in talking about kids' stuff, think again.

 What's On Their Minds?

 As parents, we can't expect our kids not to be influenced by this media blitz.
-In fact, most teens who took our election poll in 2008 ranked talked-about issues — like gas and food prices, education, health care, war, and the environment — as "very important" to them.
+In fact, most teens who took our election poll ranked talked-about issues — like gas and food prices, education, health care, war, and the environment — as "very important" to them.